Statement of Core Beliefs

 - To spread material aid for the poor, needy, and global missions.

-The church is united by the truth of Christ, but we are divided by the details.
+The church is united by the truth of Christ and all God's people are united in the truth of God, but we are divided by the details.

-A reason for that is most of the church is not drinking pure spiritual water, neither in scripture nor other spiritual guidance.
+A reason for that is most people are not drinking pure spiritual water, neither in scripture nor other spiritual guidance.

 Some details are not as important to get correct, but others are critical.

-I've worked hard for many years to get important teaching correct as I was guided by God to understand things as they truly are.
+I've worked hard for many years to get important teaching correct as I was guided by our El Hai, Living God, to understand things as they truly are.

 I learned more difficult truths through hard lessons, but was shown how my calling to teach and minister for the Lord was predestined long before I was born.

-come out of the darkness that still has the church in chains.
+come out of the darkness that still has them in chains.